celestiaorg/celestia-node/docs/adr/adr-006-fraud-service.md

 }
 ```

-`das.Daser` imports a data structure that implements `proof.Broadcaster` interface that uses libp2p.pubsub under the hood:
+`das.Daser` imports a data structure that implements `fraud.Service` interface that uses libp2p.pubsub under the hood:

 ```go
 // Broadcaster is a generic interface that sends a `Proof` to all nodes subscribed on the Broadcaster's topic.